 Hesburger makes an active effort to reduce the amount of waste produced in its operations.
 We use as little packaging material as possible and no longer use paperboard containers for burgers and children's meals.
-In addition to this, lids and straws are no longer automatically provided with beverages.
+In addition to this, drinking straws and lids are no longer automatically provided with beverages.
+Straws have also been removed from the restaurants' condiment stations.

 Hesburger has also worked together with its suppliers to find ways of reducing the amount of waste.
 Production waste is sorted wherever possible.

 Today, Hesburger hamburgers are always served in a wrapper.
-The environmentally-friendly, decomposable coating gives biodegradable wrappers their moisture-resistance.
+The environmentally-friendly, biodegradable coating gives the wrappers their moisture-resistance.
+French fries are also served in a biodegradeable bag.

 Even drinking straws are now made of polypropylene with less of an environmental impact than the previously used polystyrene.
 Materials are continuously under development and Hesburger is constantly looking for new, more environmentally-friendly materials.